-Keth drainistratoro Rescherce Wants abnfigured to not store the generated server identifier on a disk.
-But, if the server identifier is not modified in the configuration the same value will be used after server restart, because entire server identifier is explicitly specified in a configuration.
+In the example above, the server is configured to not store the generated server identifier on a disk.
+But, if the server identifier is not modified in the configuration the same value will be used after server restart, because entire server identifier is explicitly specified in the configuration.